 Why is Reducing Waste Important?

 Unfortunately, there is no such thing as “away”, our waste collects in all kinds of surprising places including the stomachs of sea birds and marine animals.
 Studies have shown that plastic can be found in 90% of sea birds, shocking right?
-That statistic is enough to make me not want to buy plastic ever again!
+That statistic is enough to make me not want to buy plastic ever again, but unfortunately, it’s not always that simple!

 Most of the plastic and other items that we throw away is just shifted to another location such as a landfill, the ocean or sometimes a recycling plant.
 On occasion, our waste is turned into energy by use of controversial energy to waste plants that emit greenhouse gasses.
 With this said even though plastic and waste a big issue it’s not our only problem, we’re facing a climate crisis and waste reduction is one link in the environmental chain.